Wahaj-Developer/Food-Eat/README.md

 🚀Deploy it live or use as a template for your next food business website!

-📸Preview
-(Add a screenshot GIF or image here if possible)

-🔗 Live Demo: Your-Demo-Link-Here.com (optional)

 How to Use
 Clone the repo